gritsdmi/RSP_Semestral/TripGuide/src/main/resources/static/calendar/rrule/README.md

 # FullCalendar RRule Plugin

-A connector to the RRule library, for recurring events
+A connector to the RRule library, for recurring eventDtos

 [View the docs &raquo;](https://fullcalendar.io/docs/rrule-plugin)